Ocean Life Institute

 Award Duration: Two year (with all funds allocated in the first year)

-The Ocean Life Institute (OLI) announces three funding opportunities for 2013.
-Ocean Life Institute fellowships, research projects, and program development activities will be awarded on a competitive basis within one or more of the following research themes.
+The Ocean Life Institute (OLI) is soliciting proposals that address one or more of these themes, as detailed below.
 Proposals for interdisciplinary work involving more than one WHOI department are especially encouraged.

 - Ocean biodiversity: Documenting the diversity of ocean life at all levels of biological organization.

 - Ocean megafauna: Science to foster knowledge-based conservation efforts for the largest animals in our oceans.

 - Coral reefs: Research to promote healthy coral reefs and the resources that these ecosystems support.

 The OLI is soliciting proposals for research projects that fall within one or more of the above research themes.
 Awards are available to those who satisfy the WHOI eligibility requirements to be a Principal Investigator (see http://www.whoi.edu/DoR/page.do?pid=30035&tid=3622&cid=34968 ).

 Please note that an individual may not be a PI or a co-PI on more than one (1) proposal for this combined Ocean Institutes / Access to the Sea / Marine Mammal Center Call for Proposals.

 A total of approximately $250,000is available for all awards by the Ocean Life Institute in 2014, with a maximum total target budget of $75,000 for each proposal.
 Proposals will be fully funded in 2014 and must be spent over a maximum of two years.